 - Cover and cook on high setting for about 3 hours or low setting for about 6 hours.

-- Stir in pasta.
-Continue cooking on high setting for 12-25 minutes.
-Pasta cook time will vary by slow cooker, so begin checking it at 12 minutes to see if pasta is done, stirring it once to make sure pasta cooks evenly.
-If you’ve had your slow cooker on the low setting, it will take longer to cook the pasta when you switch to the high setting.
+- Stir in the pasta, pressing it all down into the liquid.
+Cover and continue cooking on HIGH for 15-25 minutes, stirring it once after 15 minutes to make sure pasta cooks evenly.
+(Pasta cook time will vary by slow cooker.
+If you’ve had your slow cooker on the low setting, it will take longer to cook the pasta when you switch to the high setting.)16 ounces uncooked ziti pasta

-- Stir 1 cup of the shredded mozzarella into the slow cooker and sprinkle the remaining ½ cup on top.
-Cover and let stand for 5 minutes until cheese on top is melted.
+- Sprinkle the shredded mozzarella over the top of the pasta.
+Cover and let rest for 5 minutes until cheese on top is melted.
+Then serve.1 cup (4 ounces) shredded mozzarella cheese

 I made this tonight and the pasta was VERY gummy tasting.
 Next time I’ll cook the pasta and add it after that.